 - When the custard is cool, flavour with vanilla paste or extract to taste.
 It is important to over-flavour as the ice cream will lose flavour once frozen.Pour the ice cream into the chilled container and place in the freezer.

 - Before serving, remove the ice cream from the fridge for about 10 minutes to allow it to soften slightly.Store the ice cream in the freezer in a freezer-safe, shallow, airtight container.
 As an extra precaution against the formation of ice crystals, press a piece of plastic wrap onto the surface of the ice cream.
-The ice cream will have the best flavour for 5-7 days.
+The ice cream will have the best flavour and texture for 5-7 days.

 Video